 2. Search for value over price

-If you are looking at making a career out of coding or wanting to create websites for customers, definitely look at investing in a program where you will get some one-on-one guidance.
+If you are looking at making a career out of coding or wanting to create websites for customers, definitely look at investing in a program where you will get some one-on-one guidance from experienced mentors.

 5. It’s not relevant to me

-I’m going to put my serious pants on for a minute.
-By not learning to code you are seriously diminishing your scope of expertise, and as technology progresses it will only get worse.
+By not learning to code you are seriously diminishing your scope of expertise.
+And as technology progresses, it will only get worse.
 This is not an exaggeration, it’s the truth.

 Without any coding knowledge you are putting yourself in a very vulnerable position where you are completely dependent on developers for their knowledge.
 As an employee, this puts your job at risk and as a business owner you are forfeiting control over a critical part of your business – and spending lots of money for the privilege.